OmiSingh04/Chess/README.md

 Since there are 8 pawns, the black pawns will have IDs 111 to 118 <br>

-I think that differently identifies each piece on the board.
+I think that uniquely identifies each piece on the board.